khimo/khimo.github.io/bli-guides/bli-quick-setup-guide.md

 1. **Select zone**
     - Select the zone that the product you want to control is in.
 1. **Select source**
+> On a B&O product, sources are the available origins of audio/visual information (e.g. Youtube, Deezer, Line-Ins, HDMI ports, etc.).
     - In the bottom left corner press the "Source" button.
 A list of all the products in the zone will appear, including the available sources.
     - Select a source for the product you want to use, e.g.: "Deezer" in an M5 speaker.
     - Once a source is selected, **controls will be shown on the main screen**.
 What you control depends on the device and the source you have selected.
 You can control volume, select content, play, pause, etc.